-A Novel Therapy for Epilepsy-Rebuilding Inhibition in the Epileptic Brain

-SEEKING

-Exclusive licensing partner and/or sponsored research funding
+Licensing partner and/or research collaborator

 PATENT TITLE

 Methods of Modulating Gabaergic Inhibitory Synapse Formation and Function.

 INVENTORS

 Suzanne Paradis, Anna Moore, Marissa Juzirian

-PATENT STATUS Pending: U.S. Patent Application
+PATENT STATUS Issued: U.S. 10.626.163

-Serial No. 14/761,983 filed on January 24, 2014

 LICENSING STATUS Worldwide rights available

 BRANDEIS REF.
 Case 1116

 CONTACT

-Rajnish Kaushik, PhD, MBA

-Director, Licensing & Strategic Alliances Office of Technology Licensing Brandeis University 415 South Street Waltham, MA 02453 +1 781-736-4220 Rajnish@brandeis.edu Modulating GABAergic synapses via the Sema4D-PlexinB1 interaction to restore the balance of excitation and inhibition in brain.
+Rajnish Kaushik Office of Technology Licensing Brandeis University 415 South Street Waltham, MA 02453 781-736-4220 rajnish@brandeis.edu Modulating GABAergic synapses via the Sema4D-PlexinB1 interaction to restore the balance of excitation and inhibition in brain.
 Currently, millions of Americans suffer from epilepsy and fully 1/3 of these patients do not respond to available treatments.
 Researchers at Brandeis University have discovered that the Sema4D-PlexinB1 interaction may be harnessed as a novel strategy for the treatment of seizure disorders.
 A key aspect of neuronal circuit formation is achieving the proper balance of excitation and inhibition (E/I) within the circuit.
 A given neuron, through its synaptic connections, either excites or inhibits other neurons in the circuit, thus establishing this balance.
 Disruptions to the E/I balance can have pathological consequences for circuit function as demonstrated by the manifestation of devastating neurological disorders, including epilepsy and Autism Spectrum Disorders (ASD).
 The current invention is a novel approach to treating disorders such as epilepsy that would restore the normal E/I balance in network activity by permanently increasing the number of inhibitory synapses.
 Treatment of hippocampal cultured neurons with the protein Sema4D, acting through its receptor PlexinB1, causes a rapid increase (i.e. within 30 minutes) in the density of functional GABAergic synapses.
 It was also discovered that Sema4D could rapidly drive inhibition in the context of aberrant neuronal hyperexcitability induced in an organotypic hippocampal slice culture model of epilepsy.
 Researchers demonstrated that acute Sema4D treatment rapidly (within 2 hours) abates the hyperexcitability found in these slices.
 The effect of Sema4D treatment on seizures has been tested in two standard mouse models of

 The researchers are interested in finding industry partners to pursue issues around drug production and delivery.
 For example, Sema4D is a large polypeptide that is unlikely to cross the blood brain barrier, thus making it a poor drug candidate.
 Nonetheless, these experiments are important proof of principle examining the in vivo effects and anti-seizure potential of driving inhibitory synapse formation in rodent models, using Sema4D administration as a tool.
-This research also has the rapeutic implications for other neurological disorders, such as ASD, where a shift in ${\sf E}/{\sf I}$ balance is thought to represent the underlying pathology.
+This research also has therapeutic implications for other neurological disorders, such as ASD, where a shift in E/I balance is thought to represent the underlying pathology.
 Advantages: